yuyao018/hiring-dashboard/README.md

 - Muhammad Rasuli Bin Akbar Ali  - survey

 ## Problem and Solution Summary

+### Scenario - Company Background
+High5 is a small-to-medium IT services company based in Kuala Lumpur with around 60 employees.
+They specialize in providing cloud infrastructure, cybersecurity solutions, and custom software development for SMEs.
+The company is growing rapidly and needs to expand its workforce, especially in software engineering, data analysis, and cybersecurity.

 ### Problem Statement
 Traditional recruitment processes are often time-consuming, inefficient, and lack systematic evaluation methods.
 Recruiters struggle with: